oceanobservatories/datateam_tools/tools/ingestion_status/README.txt

 Raw Data Status:

-Create the status file to complete the status column before creating the timelines.
+Create the status file to complete the Automated_status column before creating the availability level status files.

-(1) run infrastructure.py
-(2) run ingest_append.py
+(1) run infrastructure.py [read the database and extract the baseline for a platform] (2) run file_count_server.py [loop through the ingest.csv file mask column and hit the raw data server to return a count of available files]
-(3) run status.py
-(4) open “*_status_file.csv” and verify and complete the status and note columns
+(3) run status.py [merge deployment and ingest files to create a status file] (4) open “*_status_file.csv” verify the status and note columns and complete the Automated_status column
 	(4.1) investigate and resolve instrument(s) status.
 Use status_Key.csv for status definition.
 	(4.2) Fill in the gaps of the start and end date columns:
 	        (a) some instruments were left out of the deployment sheet when not deployed.